KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 ## MVP

-My first milestone was the easiest possible, execute a simple program, like "Hello, World", but with number.
-In order to achieve that, I'd have to write this program somehow, and I chose to start with a lisp-like simple language, since it's as easy to parse as it gets.
+My first milestone was the easiest possible, execute a simple program, like "Hello, World".
+However, in order to achieve that, I needed to write this program somehow, and I chose to start with a lisp-like simple language, since it's as easy to parse as it gets.

 {% highlight clojure %}
 (print "Hello, World!")
 {% endhighlight %}

-Since my main goal was building the VM, I started with some kind of bytecode right away, rather than interpreting the AST first.
+Since my main goal was building the VM, I started with some kind of bytecode right away, rather than interpreting the AST at first.

 As soon as my compiler front-end was smart enough to spit out some bytecode for simple function calls I jumped straight into the fun part: writing the interpreter.